caderek/benny/README.md

 ---

 These are the three most useful techniques - you can combine them together to achieve less repetition in your benchmark code.
-Just remember to not overuse them - benchmarks, just like tests, should remain straightforward and not be too cryptic.
+Just remember to not overuse them - benchmarks, just like tests, should remain straightforward.

 <a id="snippets"></a>